DeniseBischof/workshop_three/17_threejs_workshop/script_07.md

 </html>
 ```
 We import the necessary libraries either locally or from an URL.
 Generally it makes sense to download the script, in case changes are made to the online version.
 Otherwise this might cause errors in your project.
-We are using some minified libraries.
-They are contentwise the same just smaller in file size.
+I would recommend using the same library files as I uploaded in the folder structure to avoid errors with updated files.
+We are using some minified libraries, they are contentwise the same just smaller in file size.

-We also call our ```canvas.js``` file, where we will put in our Three.js code.
+We also call our ```canvas.js``` file, where we will put in our Three.js code inside the <body> tag.

 To run this project we will use the same extensions as Lena did - [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for VSCode.

+### Canvas.js

 Now the fun part begins - let's get started with our ```canvas.js``` file.